M.S. Physics

 1984

-Global Solutions Manager for IBM Managed Security Svcs
+Global Solutions Manager for IBM Managed Security Svcs.
+See his LinkedIn profile.

-PhD-Physics, Howard University (2000); Avaine is an Associate Professor and Head of the Department of Mathematics and Computer Science at Grambling State University in Louisiana (2009).
+PhD-Physics, Howard University (2000).
+Avaine is an Assistant Professor and Head of the Department of Mathematics and Computer Science at Grambling State University in Louisiana (2009).
+See his LinkedIn profile.

 1983